paulhibbitts/test-docsify-this/docs/README.md

 #### What Problem Does Docsify-This Solve?

-Docsify-This provides an easy way to display and share [Markdown](https://www.markdownguide.org/basic-syntax/) content in various contexts, with no website setup or build process required.
+Docsify-This provides an easy way to display and share [Markdown](https://www.markdownguide.org/basic-syntax/) content in various contexts, with no Website setup or build process required.
 Collaborative authoring using GitHub or Codeberg is also supported.

 With Docsify-This you can:

-* Publish your Markdown files as standalone web pages, with no website setup or build process required
+* Publish your Markdown files as Web pages, with no Website setup or build process required
-* Visually style your standalone web pages using a point-and-click Web Page Builder
+* Visually style your Web pages using a point-and-click Web Page Builder
-* Share existing GitHub-hosted Markdown files as standalone web pages, with an optional 'Edit this Page' link
+* Share existing GitHub-hosted Markdown files as Web pages, with an optional 'Edit this Page' link
 * Seamlessly embed constraint-free Markdown/HTML, which you have authored, into other platforms (e.g. LMS or CMS)
 * Reuse existing Markdown content by seamlessly embedding it within other platforms (e.g. LMS or CMS)
 * Utilize the supported URL parameters when embedding content to match each destination platform better visually